Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-This work widens the applicability of DFL to tackle predict-then-optimize problems by proposing a method that does not depend on structural properties of the task at hand.
-Concretely, we employ stochastic smoothing via \ouracronym{} to estimate gradients of parameters in a combinatorial optimization problem.
-This allows the method to be applied to problems with or without integrality constraints, and with uncertainty in the objective, in the constraints, or in both.
-Experimental evaluation reveals that, for ILPs with uncertainty in the constraints, \ouracronym{} exhibits superior performance in terms of post-hoc regret compared to existing methods.
-However, when predicting parameters that appear linearly in the objective function, \ouracronym{} does not outperform the state-of-the-art DFL methods; but still provides a major improvement over PFL approaches.
-However, we did observe that it is slower in convergence speed compared to existing methods.
-This issue was not unexpected since \ouracronym{} is known to suffer from the problem of high variance.
-Standardizing the regret on each mini-batch plays a crucial role in addressing this issue.
-In future work we wish to investigate alternative variance reduction techniques from the literature, e.g., by employing actor-critic style algorithm.
-Finally, with SAA we started exploring links to stochastic optimization with much potential for further investigation.
+This work widens the applicability of DFL by proposing a method that \emph{does not assume structural properties of the task at hand}.
+Concretely, we employ stochastic smoothing and \ouracronym{} to estimate the gradients of a smoothed loss.
+This allows the method to be applied to linear and nonlinear problems, with or without integrality constraints, and with uncertainty in the objective, in the constraints, or in both.
+As a specific use case, we show how our method can be used to address two-stage stochastic problems by using only a single predicted parameter vector and a deterministic optimization model, without the need for SAA.
+Our experimental evaluation reveals that, for problems with uncertainty in the constraints, \ouracronym{} matches or outperforms existing methods in terms of post-hoc regret.
+When predicting parameters that appear linearly in the objective function, \ouracronym{} does not outperform the state of the art, but still provides a major improvement over PFL approaches.
+The main drawback of our method is that it tends to be slower in convergence speed compared to existing methods.
+This can partly be attributed to the high variance in the Monte Carlo gradient estimates.
+We alleviate this drawback by standardizing the regret on each mini-batch, as a way to reduce variance.